rootElmo/Agent-Setter/README.md

 ## Usage

+If using something like Oracle VM VirtualBox for salt agents, remember to use Bridged Adapter in the Network settings!

-To apply settings, use the following:
+To configure the machine, use the following:

 	wget https://raw.githubusercontent.com/rootElmo/Agent-Setter/master/run.sh
 	bash run.sh